 Every week you will find a new riddle on our Unity Kids Facebook page.

 Riddles are lots of fun.
 Let us know if you had a clue by posting under our riddle.
 But remember….
 Don’t give the clue away!

 Every week you will find a new mandala on our Unity Kids Facebook page.

 Mandalas show your creativity.
 Let us know if you had fun being creative and if you wish we will post your mandala on our Facebook page.

 Spring Clean FUNDrive:

 Feeling ready for some spring cleaning at your household?
-Anyone who has extra household goods (clothing, shoes, small appliances, accessories) they don’t need anymore, please consider bringing them to Unity of Bellevue March and April 2020.
-This FUNDrive will benefit our Youth & Family Ministry.
-Please note that we have extended our FUNDrive through April 2020!
+Anyone who has extra household goods (clothing, shoes, small appliances, accessories) they do not need anymore, please consider bringing them to Unity of Bellevue once we can open again.
+If you want to drop them of earlier, please send us an email and we will be happy to arrange that.
+This FUNDrive will benefit our Youth & Family Ministry!

 We appreciate everyone’s effort and prayers as we move forward in creating something wonderful.
-Should you have any questions, Sabrina will be available to answer them after the service; you can always e-mail her here.
+Should you have any questions, please e-mail Sabrina our Youth Director here.